ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Let’s face it, who really likes being crammed like cattle inside a train or bus on their daily commute.
 I have experienced it, and it is soul destroying.

 The good news is that more and more towns and cities in the UK and other parts of the world are investing in improving cycling-friendly infrastructure.
-Even my local city of Plymouth is fairly cycle friendly (although there is room for improvement!).
+Even my local city of Plymouth is fairly cycle friendly (although there’s a lot of room for improvement!).

 The Green Commute Initiative